How to use comments & notifications in Datawrapper

 To re-open comments, click on Mark as open, and they'll appear in your Open comments again.

-How to get notified about comments
+How to be notified about comments

 From the notification center, you can jump directly to a comment by clicking on it.
 If you hover over it, you'll also see the option to mark it as read, unsubscribe from all notifications about the visualization, or delete it.